Cray-HPE/docs-csm/upgrade/1.0.11/Stage_1.md

     ncn-m001# update_bss_storage
     ```

-1. Ensure the Ceph services are set to autostart
+1. Ensure the Ceph services are set to automatically start.

    On `ncn-s001`: